Justin A. Benson

 Biography

 Justin maintains an active pro bono practice.
-Recently, he successfully represented a client in Immigration Court seeking asylum in the U.S. In addition, Justin regularly represents clients in D.C.
-Landlord Tenant Court and has authored numerous amicus briefs on behalf of civil rights organizations.
+He has successfully represented an asylum seeker in Immigration Court and regularly represents tenants in D.C.
+Superior Court.
+He has also authored numerous amicus briefs on behalf of civil rights organizations in the federal appellate courts.

 Admissions